alastairzotos/react-page-editor/README.md

 ## Running the examples

-Navigate into `src/examples` and then into one of the example projects, e.g. `Basic`, then:
+Navigate into `examples` and then into one of the example projects, e.g. `Basic`, then:

 ```
 npm install